chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 ## Client dev
 ### Install
 1. Install prereqs for client: `make dev-env`
-2. Install cellxgene server: `make install-dev` Caveat: this will not build the production client package - you must use the [server install](#install) instructions above to serve web assets.
+2. Install cellxgene server as described in the [server install](#install) instructions above.

 ### Launch
-To launch with hot reloading you need to launch the server and the client separately.
-Node's hot reloading starts the client on its own node server and auto-refreshes when changes are made.
+To launch with hot reloading, you need to launch the server and the client separately.
+Node's hot reloading starts the client on its own node server and auto-refreshes when changes are made to source files.
-1. Launch server (the client relies on the REST API being available): `cellxgene launch [options] <datafile>`
+1. Launch server (the client relies on the REST API being available): `cellxgene launch --debug [other_options] <datafile>` or `make start-server`
-2. Launch client: in `client/` directory run `npm run start`
+2. Launch client: in `client/` directory run `make start-frontend`
-3. Client will be served on localhost:3000
+3. Client will be served on `localhost:3000`

 ### Build
 To build only the client: `make build-client`